91designer/canvas-gradient/README.md

 # canvas-gradient
-this repo has canvasRandringContext.createLinearGradient &amp;&amp; canvasRandringContext.createRadialGradient methods
+this repo has canvasRandringContext.createLinearGradient and  canvasRandringContext.createRadialGradient methods